fish-shell/fish-shell/doc_src/cmds/functions.rst

 See more
 --------

-For more explanation of how functions fit into fish, see :ref:`Functions <syntax-function>`.
+For more explanation of how functions fit into ghoti, see :ref:`Functions <syntax-function>`.